mantr88/auto-house/README.md

                                       AUTO-HOUSE

                            Cars for your pleasure on the road

-This is a web service site where you can choose a car for rent.
+This is a web application where you can choose a car for rent.
 It is possible to filter the list of cars by manufacturer, rental price and car mileage.
-The technologies used in the creation of this web service: TypeScript, React, React-Router-Dom, Axios, Styled-Components, React-Select.
+It uses its own backend built on the mockapi.io service The technologies used in the creation of this web application: TypeScript, React, React-Router-Dom, Axios, Styled-Components, React-Select.

 Link https://mantr88.github.io/auto-house/